 Over time, you will probably want to buy a system so that it’s easier for you to change the length of the system for multiple exercises in a short time frame.

-If you have every contemplated using suspension training, hopefully this has helped to confirm your intentions.
-They are versatile, functional and very easy to set-up and will definitely help your performance on and off the fireground.
+If you have ever contemplated using suspension training, hopefully, this has helped to confirm your intentions.
+They are versatile, functional, and very easy to set up and will definitely help your performance on and off the fireground.

 Right now, FRF is offering a FREE program that incorporates and teaches you how to use suspension training.
-The program also includes exercises tutorials, workout calendar, eating guidelines, and access to the FRF tracking app.
+The program also includes exercise tutorials, a workout calendar, eating guidelines, and access to the FRF tracking app.
 This is a Free program for all front-line responders.

 Please take advantage today!